OnyeomaINC/hello-world/README.md

 My introduction to
 Github
 My name is Henry.
-And i want to be the best I can be in the field of Computer, Data, GIS, BUsiness and Virtualisation and Animation by June 2019, by God's grace.
+And i want to be the best I can be in the field of Computer, Data, GIS, Business and Virtualisation and Animation by June 2019, by God's grace.